byuweb/style-guide/specs/theme/header.md

 On mobile, this is reduced to 16px for the main title and 12px for the sub or super title to help accommodate long site titles and limited screen space.

-{% include image.html src='images/desktop-single-line.png' caption='Simple title - Desktop' %}
+{% include mobile-and-desktop.html desktop='images/desktop-single-line.png' mobile='images/mobile-single-line.png' caption='Simple title' %}

 {% include image.html src='images/desktop-supertitle.png' caption='Title with supertitle - Desktop' %}